[ad_1]

 Elsewhere across Southern California, chaos took other forms.

-No firefighters were injured when the truck toppled off the interstate, according to the San Bernardino County Fire Department, however the incident forced the closure of the usually busy freeway on holiday weekend.
+No firefighters were injured when the truck toppled off the interstate, according to the San Bernardino County Fire Department, however the incident forced the closure of the usually busy freeway on a holiday weekend.
 Images from the scene showed heavy traffic backed up.

 The storm came during the state's wettest winter in several years, and as the region looks increasingly likely to emerge from its nearly six-year drought.